Scarabol/rock-raiders-web/README.md

 ### v0.9.x - Polishing

-- When building is started while material is carried, this material is not dropped to be used on building
 - Forbidding collection of ores or crystals stops building projects too
 - Implement clickOnly... methods for tutorials and disable all non-flashing UI elements in tutorial mode
 - Auto switch from portrait to landscape mode in fullscreen